Frequently Asked Questions

 Do Great Pyrenees bark a lot?

 Yes, and sometimes no. Our first Great Pyrenees didn't bark until she was almost 10 months old, and she still is our quiet one.
 However if Izzy barks we know to come outside and check because she means business.
 Everest barked at a few weeks old and hasn't stopped barking yet, its loud and increases at night (we put our dogs in the barn at night with the livestock).
 Oscar is in-between in the barking department.
 You will also find as they mature they will bark at less and save their barks for known threats.
 But even when it seems as though they’re barking at nothing, it can be that they’re simply barking at something you’re not aware of.
-I'm thankful for the barks!!
+I'm thankful for all the barks!!

 Do Great Pyrenees make good pets?